FullStackWithLawrence/aws-openai/README.md

 ### Key features

-- A component model for implementing your own highly personalized OpenAI apps.
+- A component model for implementing your own highly personalized OpenAI apps
+- Skinnable UI for each app
+- Includes default assets for each app
+- Small compact code base
-- Robust error handling for non-200 response codes from the custom REST API.
+- Robust error handling for non-200 response codes from the custom REST API
 - Handles direct text input as well as file attachments
+- Info link to the OpenAI API official code sample
+- Build-deploy managed with Vite

 ![React front end](https://github.com/FullStackWithLawrence/aws-openai/blob/main/doc/front-end.png)